 When it comes to buying home brewing supplies, there are a few things you need to think about.
 Things like ingredients you need to think about quality, cost and freshness.
 Equipment purchases mean thinking about how useful is it, practicality and price.

 In this article I want to give you some tips on buying equipment and ingredients because (and I know) there are plenty of opportunities to spend money and end up with something you hardly use or is just not right for you.

 One thing I want to point out before we get onto the tips is to try and support your local home brew shop whenever possible.
 Here in the UK there are home brew shops spread all over the country so finding one shouldn’t be too hard.
+If there are no home brew shops close to you then you should still be able to get everything you need from here.
 Shopping online is a great way of getting good deals but I often find myself running out to my local home brew shop for last minute things that I may have forgotten.
 Having a local home brew shop means I can run out and buy a pack of yeast last minute whereas it wouldn’t be so easy online.

 OK, so onto the tips.

 1. Make a list of what supplies you need and then go looking for it.

 All too often I have gone to the home brew shop with a vague idea of what I want, only to come home with bags full of stuff that I can’t remember why I needed it at the time.
 I’m sure you have been in similar situations where you see all the stuff on offer and can’t help but pick it up and buy it, yes that’s right, impulse buying.
 Some people I know have a similar affliction with tools and they end up buying lots of tools that end up sitting in the shed unused.

 Make a list and stick to it, you will end up saving money and be able to spend that money on making more home brew that you want.